abilandz/PH8124/Lecture_5/Lecture_5.md

 **Example 2:** How to set programmatically the separate _stdout_ and _stderr_ streams in your own code?

-This question is answered with the following concrete example, in which a function expects some arguments from the user.
-If the user supplied arguments, the functions prints successful _stdout_ stream, and if the user failed to provide arguments, it prints the error message via _stderr_ stream:
+This question is answered with the following concrete example: a function expects some arguments from the user.
+If the user supplies arguments, the functions prints a successful _stdout_ stream, and if the user fails to provide arguments, it prints the error message via _stderr_ stream:

 ```bash
 function myFunction